nicpenning/Elasti-daddy/Blog Posts/Blog Post #3. Starting up the Elastic stack.md

 </details>

-In summary, we were able to easily deploy the Elastic stack by using the default version but also understand how to use any version which includes an un-released version of the stack and we also figured out how to take down the stack.
+In summary, we were able to easily deploy the Elastic stack by using the default version of the stack but also how to use any version which includes an un-released version of the stack and we also figured out how to take down the stack.
 You can learn more about the `elastic-package` tool [here.](https://github.com/elastic/elastic-package#elastic-package) You may also learn more about the `stack` command that we used in this blog post [here.](https://github.com/elastic/elastic-package#elastic-package-stack)

 This concludes the starting up and taking down of the Elastic stack blog post.